‘The future of connectivity is fibre optic infrastructure’

 How do you prioritise and organise your working life?

-As I come from a project management background, I like structure in my working life but however, working in a dynamic operations role means you also need agility.
+As I come from a project management background, I like structure in my working life.
+However, working in a dynamic operations role means you also need agility.

 It’s also important to me that I catch up with my managers every day to understand the plan for the day, discuss any issues, agree priorities, and offer direction.